Logging Insulin Dosages 101

 In general, logbooks can be very useful for you to log your insulin dosages and understand trends and averages in your diabetes and help you and your healthcare team make changes to your treatment plan and care as needed.
 Logbooks are just another tool to help us try and figure out diabetes and what works, or doesn’t, for us.
 You can always talk to your healthcare team for more advice regarding logging insulin dosages and which method of recording that data works for you.

-Educational content related to insulin use and insulin logging methods for diabetes is made possible with support from Lilly Diabetes.
+Educational content related to insulin use and insulin logging methods for diabetes is made possible with support from Lilly Diabetes, an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.